 Julie Riewe, a partner in the firm’s White Collar and Regulatory Defense Group, who joined the firm from the U.S. Securities and Exchange Commission’s (SEC) Enforcement Division, added “Our deep bench of former senior Federal regulators and prosecutors is critical for our clients, as we anticipate increased regulatory scrutiny and investigations from the new administration.
 This new office will assist us as we counsel our West Coast client base on these matters.”

-The new office will be located at 650 California Street, in the heart of the city’s Financial District.
+The new office is located at 650 California Street, in the heart of the city’s Financial District.